 Based on the ranking list established and the written minutes of the SC meeting, as well as the available funding, the PSC will take a final decision.
 The JCS will communicate to all project coordinators about the final decisions of their proposal together with the main comments from the SC about the proposal.
 In the case of a positive funding decision, the national funding agencies will then get in touch with the individual project partners to initiate the process of drafting the contract.
-The start of funded projects is expected to begin no later than July 2022.
+The start of funded projects is expected to begin earliest November 2024.